+918800445497

 What is a Project Report for a Bank Loan?

-A Project Report (also known as a Detailed Project Report or DPR) is a thorough business document ready for new businesses or startups put in a term loan or MSME loan.
+A Project Report (also known as a Detailed Project Report or DPR) is a thorough business document ready for new businesses or startups seeking a term loan or MSME loan.
 It contours the nature of the business, the proposed investment, the source of funds, financial projections, and the expected returns.

 Unlike CMA Data, which concentrates on historical and projected financials in a standard bank format, a Project Report is broader and covers the business idea, market review, technical feasibility, and financial viability of the project.
 It is obligatory for government plans such as PMEGP, Mudra Loan, CGTMSE, and Stand-Up India.